 Knowledge is a valuable resource for any organization.
-UMC offers technical knowledge of the new Clean Buildings Act and technical know-how to help your building meet compliance.
+UMC offers technical knowledge of the new Clean Buildings Standard and technical know-how to help your building meet compliance.

 Start now: most buildings will need several years of dedicated improvements to comply with the law on schedule.
 Compliance will be determined based on a building’s Energy Use Intensity (EUI) for its building type – such as hospital or office – compared to its EUIt, or “target” for that building type.
 EUI is a measurement of energy consumed per square foot; both EUI and EUIt are industry-accepted measures of building performance in our region and provide a good benchmark of your building’s overall efficiency.

-When and how will the Clean Buildings Act take effect?
+When and how will the Clean Buildings Standard take effect?

 While these timeframes may seem far away, there is significant work to meet compliance and potentially receive incentive funds for moving quickly to meet these requirements.
 Building managers should start now by benchmarking your facility’s EUI against the building’s statutory EUI target (EUIt).
 From there, there may be low-cost or no-cost options to help your facility meet compliance or your building may require more substantial infrastructure projects: either way, you benefit by benchmarking your energy use early, plus this puts you in a position to apply for early adopter incentives.